|

 Q: Business debt.
 Can you get them personally.

-(proprietorship or partnership) or you had them sign a "personal guarantee" at the outset.
+If they are not incorporated (proprietorship or partnership) or you had them sign a "personal guarantee" at the

-about corporations?
+Q: What about corporations?

-A: Yes, but be careful, they're just a piece of paper sometimes.
+A: Yes, but be careful, they're just

 Q: WHEN should I turn over a collection account to you.

-90 days to 150 days.
+thumb is 90 days to 150 days.

 Q: What if I turn over a collection to you and they pay me?

 A: You are still responsible for our fee.
 In fact, if a debtor insists on paying you, we won't stop them.
-Our only goal
+Our only goal is

-is to get the money over to your side of the table.
+to get the money over to your side of the table.

 Q: Do I need to give you a Social Security Number?